Officials: Suspect in Pelosi attack was on 'suicide mission' - KESQ

 Without being questioned, DePape told officers and medics at the scene that he was sick of the “lies coming out of Washington D.C.,” the filing said.
 “I didn’t really want to hurt him, but you know this was a suicide mission.
 I’m not going to stand here and do nothing even if it cost me my life.”

-DePape allegedly said he had other targets, including a local professor as well as several prominent state and federal politicians –- and members of their families.
+DePape allegedly told first responders he had other targets, including a local professor as well as several prominent state and federal politicians and members of their families.
 The filing did not name any potential targets.

 “This case demands detention,” Jenkins wrote.
 “Nothing less.”

-Wearing orange jail clothing, DePape only spoke to tell Judge Diane Northway how to pronounce his last name (dih-PAP’).
-The 42-year-old defendant, whose shoulder was dislocated during his arrest, is scheduled to return to court Friday.
+Wearing orange jail clothing and with his right arm in a sling, DePape only spoke during his arraignment Tuesday to tell Judge Diane Northway how to pronounce his last name (dih-PAP’).

-After the hearing, DePape’s public defender Adam Lipson said he looks forward to providing DePape with a “vigorous legal defense.”
+After the hearing, DePape’s public defender Adam Lipson said he looks forward to providing him with a “vigorous legal defense.”
+He said his 42-year-old client’s shoulder was dislocated during the arrest.

 “We’re going to be doing a comprehensive investigation of what happened.
 We’re going to be looking into Mr. DePape’s mental state, and I’m not going to talk any further about that until I have more information,” Lipson said.